 In an 8 pm chart, Sanders has a Uranus-Saturn conjunction falling in his 2nd house, reflecting this restriction, even trauma, around finances as well as their profound effect on his values, also the province of the 2nd house.
 Not far from this Uranus-Saturn, Black Moon Lilith suggests an even darker history: he’s said he was “very conscious as a kid that my father’s whole family was killed by Hitler.”

-Sanders’ mother passed away when he was 18, as Saturn crossed his Midheaven.
+Sanders’ mother passed away when he was 18, as Saturn crossed his Midheaven (at the 8pm time).
 The family had struggled to find affordable medical care during her illness, and her death would be the inspiration for his later work: Sanders says this painful, Saturnian experience helped shape his view that “health care is a human right—it’s not a privilege—and that was not the case back then and that certainly is not the case right now.”

 Saturn-Uranus in the 2nd also reflects his later disinterest in finances.
 As Politico tells it: